To sustain this free service, we receive affiliate commissions via some of our links. This doesn’t affect rankings. Our review process.

 Some Popular Email Marketing Companies

-GetResponse is our first choice email marketing provider and won first place in our Best Email Marketing Comparison.
+GetResponse won first place in our Best Email Marketing Comparison.
 The most prominent feature that draws us to GetResponse is the depth of their intelligent reporting service.
 The thorough analysis of email marketing options through GetResponse allows for users to perfect their email marketing campaign and really get the most out of consumer communications.
 GetResponse also provides a number of additional perks with their services for no additional cost.
 These include online surveys, automatic responders and social network integration.
 GetResponse currently offers a free 30 day trial and following that their monthly pricing structure begins at $15 per month and varies with the number of subscribers the business has.

-Campaigner is our third choice email marketing provider and won third place in our Best Email Marketing Article.
+Campaigner is our second choice for email marketing provider.
 Pricing is one of the most appealing factors with Campaigner email marketing service but they also have an exceptional reputation for customer service and offer a number of email templates for users.
 Campaigner also provides users with a number of “bonus” add-ons to their service including a library of creatives, a free auto-responder and social media integration.
 Campaigner offers a free 30 day trial and after that charges just $10 a month for up to 1,000 subscribers.

-iContact is one of the most popular and highly marketed email marketing solutions and offers users a number of very powerful tools at their disposal.
+iContact is one of the most popular and highly marketed email marketing solutions, and comes in third in our review. iContact offers users a number of very powerful tools.
 Perhaps the biggest plus for iContact users is the ease with which this service can be set up and run and their seamless integration into Salesforce, social media and mobile devices. iContact offers users the chance to try their service for free for up to 100 subscribers, after which their fee begins at $10 per month.

 The biggest predicament for small business owners when it comes to most decisions is whether or not the initial cost is going to be worth it.
-When it comes to email marketing, assuming that a company a) has the knowledge to properly utilize and email marketing solution or b) utilizes a full service email marketing solution, the return on investment is always worth the expense.
+When it comes to email marketing, assuming that a company a) has the knowledge to properly utilize and email marketing solution or b) utilizes a full-service email marketing solution, the return on investment is always worth the expense.
 Monthly costs for these services are minimal and are scaled to fit the number of subscribers that a business has at the beginning of the billing period.
 This means that the larger the viewing audience for marketing materials is, the higher the monthly cost and yet in the vast majority of cases even large audience accounts pay less per month of mailing than they would for a single physical mailing campaign.
+Read this email marketing costs report by Hubspot to learn more and then try out one of the companies we recommend above to get started helping your marketing efforts today!